Five of the best wild swim walks in Eryri (Snowdonia)

 1. The Devil's Cooking Pots

-Cwm Idwal, a towering bowl of rock encircling a lake, is one of Eryri's most dramatic, postcard-picturesque scenes.
+Cwm Idwal, a towering bowl of rock encircling a lake, is one of Snowdonia's most dramatic, postcard-picturesque scenes.
 On still days Llyn Idwal sparkles as if the ice that carved this landscape had only just retreated.
-Behind this lake there's a black crack resembling a chimney in the cliffs; when clouds gather it looks like this chimney is smoking, hence the nickname 'the Devil's Kitchen'.
+Behind this lake there's a black crack resembling a chimney in the cliffs; when clouds gather it looks like this chimney is smoking, hence the nickname 'the Devil's Kitchen' (known as Twll Du, or Black Hole in Welsh).
 So Llyn Idwal must be one of his cooking pots, and there are two smaller ones to discover.
+The National Trust have requested that swimmers avoid swimming in Llyn Idwal itself for conservation reasons but there plenty of other options.
 Ascending the path left of the chimney gains Llyn y Cwn.
-From here you can walk up and over the Glyders and descend to Llyn Bochlwyd, which sits on a shoulder above Llyn Idwal, offering infinity pool views out over the mountains across the valley.
+From here you can walk up and over the Glyderau and descend to Llyn Bochlwyd, which sits on a shoulder above Llyn Idwal, offering infinity pool views out over the mountains across the valley.
 Follow the river downhill to regain the car park.

 2. The watery Welsh Matterhorn